 Watermain break causes damage to building, sidewalk and street in Orillia's downtown 0

-A watermain break under Mississaga Street has left a large hole in the sidewalk in front of Gourmet Station in Orillia's downtown.
+A watermain break under Mississaga Street left a large hole in the sidewalk in front of Gourmet Station in Orillia's downtown.
 SARA ROSS/QMI AGENCY

 An undetected watermain break carved a cavern underneath Mississaga Street in Orillia’s downtown, says Andrew Schell, Orillia’s acting director of public works.